getsentry/sentry-docs/src/collections/_documentation/guides/migration/index.md

 ![Sign Up]({% asset guides/migration/01.png @path %})

 Once you complete the onboarding steps, grab your **org slug** from the browser URL or under `Settings > General Settings`.
-We'll need this info to know where to migrate your data to.
+We'll need this information to know where to migrate your data.

 ![Org Slug]({% asset guides/migration/02.png @path %})